 I cut out my fondant hearts and set them aside for about an hour before adding them to the cupcakes.

 This gives them a chance to firm up, so they can keep their shape once you press them into the frosting.

-I love it because it makes piping fur go so much more quickly!
+I love it because it lets you pipe the fur so much quicker!
 However, if you only have the smaller grass tip on hand, that will work just fine!
-It just might take a bit more time.
+It just will take a bit more time.

 When piping buttercream, the heat from your hands can transfer into your buttercream.

-This can change the consistency of you frosting and make it thinner.
+This can change the consistency of your frosting and make it thinner.
 It also can deepen the color of your buttercream if it’s colored with food coloring.